 “Mommy, why is that man sleeping on the ground?”

-It’s my personal opinion that you are doing your children a dis-service telling them a lie.
-Instead, take this opportunity to have an open, honest dialog (age appropriate of course) and talk about what we can actively do to take action.
-Make "goodie" bags filled with basic necessities.
+It’s my personal opinion that you are doing your children a disservice by telling them a lie.
+Instead, take this opportunity to have open, honest dialog (age appropriate of course) about what we can actively do to take action.
+Make "goodie" bags filled with basic necessities for example.
 Include your children in each step of the process.
 Talk about what basic necessities are and make a list.
 Go shopping and prepare the bags together.
-When out and about, let your children pass out the bags to whom they want.
-When you are at a stoplight, share snacks to the person behind the sign.
-Or when you’re running through the park, wave and say hi, better yet, stop and have a conversation.
+When out and about, let your children pass out the bags to whomever they choose.
+When you are at a stoplight, share snacks with the person behind the sign.
+Or when you’re running through the park, wave and say 'Hi!'
+Better yet, stop and have a conversation.

-Another way to teach your children the importance of giving and a life of minimalist living is to clean out those closets and toy boxes and donate to a local Women’s/children’s shelter.
-We personally do this a couple times a year.
-My older daughter will accompany me and we will talk about how not all children are blessed to have Mommies and Daddies, homes to live in, and toys or clothes.
-I personally drop our gently used clothes and toys at Austin’s Children Shelter. http://www.safeaustin.org/austinchildrensshelter.
+Another way to teach your children the importance of giving, and a life of minimalism is to clean out those closets and toy boxes and donate to a local shelter.
+Our family happily does this a couple times a year.
+My older daughter will often accompany me, and we discuss the importance of giving to those that are less fortunate.
+I regularly drop our gently used clothes and toys at Austin’s Children Shelter.

-Another family tradition that is dear to my heart is adopting a family for Christmas.
+Another family tradition that is near and dear to our hearts is adopting a family for Christmas.
 My girls want for nothing.
-However, there are thousands of children in the Austin area that might not have presents under the tree if not adopted for the holidays. http://www.givingcityaustin.com/takeaction
+However, there are thousands of children in the Austin area that might not have presents under the tree if they are not adopted for the holidays. http://www.givingcityaustin.com/takeaction

 If helping/ talking about the homeless seems too much for your little one, start closer to home.
-There are a “gazillion” and one ways to teach your children the gift of giving.
+Here are a few ways to teach your child(ren) a great gift--The Gift of Giving:

 · Volunteer at a local food bank